fleetdm/fleet/handbook/company/leadership.md

 Ultimately, the CEO is responsible for the success or failure of the company.
 The CEO is the [directly responsible individual (DRI)](https://fleetdm.com/handbook/company/why-this-way#why-direct-responsibility) for pricing, tiers, the business model, signatures on all documents, product marketing (brandfronts, pitchfronts, featurefronts, ICPs, personas, and targeting).

+For vendor contracts with a spend of $10,000 or less, the head of business operations can sign the contract in place of the CEO.

 > **Note:** When the CEO is out of office, CEO responsibilities are either paused, delegated, or coordinated through the [Apprentice to the CEO](https://fleetdm.com/handbook/digital-experience#team) so they can be handled promptly.
 (It depends on the responsibility and the situation.)